API Reference

 Depth: 2

-julia> predictor = MathOptAI.build_predictor(tree)
+julia> MathOptAI.build_predictor(tree)

 BinaryDecisionTree{Float64,Int64} [leaves=3, depth=2]